-When the power goes out, what you’ll need is a blackout kit (also called an emergency supply kit) containing all the things that’ll get you through a power outage at home safely.
-Herman Schaffer, assistant commissioner for community outreach at the NYC Emergency Management Office, says that even though “a kit should be personalized to the needs of the specific individual” there are essential items — your flashlights and chargers and first aid kits — that every single person should have on hand.
+When the power goes out, what you’ll need is a blackout kit (also called an emergency supply kit) containing all the things that’ll get you through an outage at home safely.
+Herman Schaffer, assistant commissioner for community outreach at the NYC Emergency Management Office, says that even though “a kit should be personalized to the needs of the specific individual,” there are essential items — your flashlights, headlamps, chargers, and first-aid kits — that every single person should have on hand.
 Because a power outage can be caused by any number of things, we talked to a range of experts, from city officials to apocalypse preppers, about what they would would recommend stocking in a blackout kit to stay safe (and sane).
+Before we get into their selections, Schaffer added that this summer in particular, with so many people working from home, the city recommends going easy on your air conditioner usage to help reduce the chances of an outage.
+(This will, incidentally, also save you money on your electric bill.)
+“We’re encouraging people to set their units to a temperature of 78 degrees to keep it comfortable without overusing the electric system,” he says.

 The best container

-Before you start stocking your kit with supplies, Schaffer stresses that it is essential to keep your items in one, centralized location so you can find everything you need in the event of an emergency.
-It is also helpful as a way to prevent injury in the dark.
+Before you start stocking your kit with supplies, Schaffer stresses that it is essential to keep your items in one centralized location so you can find everything you need — from a flashlight to backup medications — in the event of an emergency.
 This bin is weathertight to keep contents clean and dry.
 Plus, it is made of clear plastic, so you can easily see what’s inside.

 The best basic essential